 How many servers do we have in the Data Center?

-We have approximately 1,100 servers.
+We have over 1,100 servers.
 60% are virtual as opposed to physical.
 400 are hosted for departments throughout campus, other CSUs and the Chancellor's Office.

 What is the difference between a physical server and a virtual server?

 A physical server is one or more computers that runs a single service.
-A virtual server uses a single high power server that is part of a network that shares computer resources with other virtual servers and the entire server is not dedicated to running a single server software.
+A virtual server uses a single high power server that is part of a network that shares computer resources with other virtual servers.
 Virtual servers use computer resources more efficiently by sharing memory and computing power with other virtual servers.